ALPINE: Closed-Loop Adaptive Privacy Budget Allocation for Mobile Edge Crowdsensing: Analysis and Evaluation

 Lemma 1 further shows that our reward function satisfies the first-order Karush–Kuhn–Tucker optimality conditions for multi-objective optimization \cite{ghojogh2021kkt}, identifying the optimal point that balances privacy gain and utility loss.

 In terms of cost and model complexity, ALPINE shifts the main computational burden to the offline stage.
-The online stage involves only forward passes of a few lightweight models, yielding low and stable compute cost.
-Its storage demand is controllable and predictable: model parameters constitute a fixed post-deployment cost that has been minimized via lightweight design, resulting in low runtime memory usage.
-Consequently, ALPINE is well suited for sustained operation on resource-constrained end devices.
+The online stage involves only forward passes of a few lightweight models, resulting in low and stable computational cost.
+Its storage demand is controllable and predictable: model parameters constitute a fixed post-deployment cost, while the lightweight design helps keep runtime memory usage low.
+Consequently, ALPINE is well suited for sustained operation on resource-constrained terminal devices.
+The detailed proofs and analysis are provided in the Appendix.